ropellad/LDD3-Notes/Chapter_5_Concurrency_and_Race.md

 The first one will wake up only one of the waiting threads.
 The second will wake up all waiting threads.
 Most of the time, there is only one process waiting, so the functions produce identical outcomes.
 There is another difference between them, however:

 A completion is normally a one-shot device.
 It is used once then discarded.
 It is possible to reuse completion structures though.
-If complete_all is not used, a completion structure can be reused without any problems as long as there is no ambiguity about what event is being signalled.
+If complete_all is not used, a completion structure can be reused without any problems as long as there is no ambiguity about what event is being signaled.
 If you use complete_all, however, you must reinitialize the completion structure before reusing it.

 Do quick re-initialization with this:

 ```c
 INIT_COMPLETION(struct completion c);
 ```

-# ^^^ Go over what this actually does

 The *complete* module included in the example source defines a device with simple semantics.
 Any device that attempts to read from the device will wait until some other process writes to the device.
 Code: